How To Treat Sciatica – The Causes Sciatica occurs most frequently in men and women between the ages 30 and 50.

 For long term strengthening of the lower back, a targeted exercise program should be introduced to your weekly routine.

 Exercises for the lower back will strengthen the muscles around the base of the spine, which enables you to cope easier with the day to day tasks such as lifting, twisting and bending, and in turn helps prevent injury to the lower back.

-If you would like further details of which exercises that you should practice I would highly recommend Mike Saros online exercise Audio and Video Program.
-Mike himself is a long term Sciatica Sufferer, and has put together an excellent program specifically targeted to Sciatica.
-You can check out Mikes site here.
+If you would like further details of which exercises that you should practice I would highly recommend The ‘Lose The Back Pain‘ online exercise Audio and Video Program.
+It really is an an excellent program specifically targeted to Sciatica and lower back pain.

 How To Treat Sciatica – Stretching Treatment One of the most overlooked treatments in the long term prevention of sciatica is stretching.

 The spine and it’s surrounding muscles , ligaments and tendons are all intended to move freely, and any limitations will make you more prone to injury.

 Stretching is an easy form of exercise and can be done virtually anywhere.
 If you are a member of a health and fitness center just ask one of the trainers if they would be good enough to show you some effective stretches for your lower back, and introduce these to your daily/weekly workout routine.